Cercle de Joachim SC

 Cercle de Joachim SC is a Mauritian football club based in Curepipe.
-They play in the Mauritian League, the top division in Mauritian football.
-The club of Curepipe has won the last two titles including the first ever Mauritian professional football club.
+Founded in 2004, they play in the Mauritian League, the top division in Mauritian football.
+The club has won the last two titles including the first ever Mauritian professional football club.
 Cercle De Joachim has a great rivalry against Curepipe Starlight, the other club of Curepipe.
 The club is also known to have a decent fan base.